Information Structures in Stablecoin Markets: Model

 In Period 1, with probability $p\in[0,1]$, the large seller sells his entire mass of stablecoins.
 In Period 2, investors observe whether the large sale occurs or not, then each decide whether to sell their stablecoin or to continue holding on to it based on their signal.
 Conditional on the issuer's solvency, holding tokens generates a return of $\eta>0$.
 In Period 3, the arbitrageur redeems all stablecoins bought from agents in Periods 1 and 2, possibly causing a stablecoin run.
 If a run occurs, then the stablecoin drops in price to 0.

+\begin{remark} A natural modeling question is whether the large seller’s decision should be treated as endogenous rather than exogenously specified as it is in our case.
+Compared to \cite{CorsettiEtAl}, which considers an endogenous large seller, this model produces the same key insight (of increased selling pressure) without introducing multiplicity of equilibria in the global game.
+Additionally, it focuses the analysis on the \textit{event} of a large redemption occurring without committing to a specific motive, which may vary (such as speculation, liquidity needs, risk management).
+The resulting framework allows for uniqueness, tractability, and interpretable comparative statics. \end{remark}

-\paragraph{Utilities (Global Game).} Conditional on fundamentals $\theta$ and the total mass $\lambda$ of redeeming agents, an investor's utility remains the same.
-However, investors now evaluate the \textit{expected} utility with respect to their posterior over $\theta$ given $\bar x_i$.
+\paragraph{Utilities (Global Game).} For fundamentals $\theta$ and the total mass $\lambda$ of redeeming agents, an investor's utility remains the same.
+However, they now evaluate the \textit{expected} utility with respect to their posterior over $\theta$ given $\bar x_i$.
 Moreover, $\lambda$ may also depend on $\theta$.
 We work with an investor's expected \textit{payoff differential} between selling and holding.
 For an investor receiving a signal of $x_i$, this is